 Please add [email protected] to your email safe senders list.

-Entry status will also be available in your ShowSubmit Artist account Entry History.
+After notifications are sent, you may view the status of your entry in your ShowSubmit artist account’s Entry History.
 Accepted works will be notated by a green check.

 Image and Filename Specifications